JRMurr/JRMurr.github.io/data/blog/intermediate-typescript-generics-and-mapped-types.md

 type ApiEvent = LoginEvent | PostCreatedEvent;
 ```

-Now let's say you are making a function that will take and event, and add a new field `logged: boolean` to show the event was logged out.
+Now let's say you are making a function that will take an event, and add a new field `logged: boolean` to show the event was logged out.
 Your first attempt might look something like this.

 ```typescript
 function addLogged(event: ApiEvent): ApiEvent & { logged: boolean } {